Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 ### Get a message

-The `getChatMessage` method retrieves a message from the service.
+Use the `getChatMessage` method to retrieve a message from the service.

+- `chatThreadId` is the unique ID of the thread.
-`chatMessageId` is the unique ID of the message.
+- `chatMessageId` is the unique ID of the message.

 `ChatMessage` is the response returned from getting a message.